MaximGalushko/Netflix_sql_project/README.md

 ORDER BY avg_content_per_year DESC;
 ```

-**Objective:** Count the number of movies featuring 'Salman Khan' in the last 10 years.
+**Objective:** Analyze content release patterns in India, identifying the years with the highest average content output and trends in Indian media contributions to Netflix.

 ### Query 14: Categorize the content based on the presence of the keywords 'kill' and 'violence' in the description field.
 ### Label content containing these keywords as 'Bad' and all other content as 'Good'.
 Count how many items fall into each category.